David Clendenin

-David Clendenin was a 19th-century American investor, soldier and legislator.
+David Clendenin was an American investor, soldier and legislator.
 He represented Ohio in the U.S. House of Representatives from 1814 until 1817.

 Early life and career

 He moved from Harford County, Maryland, to near Struthers in the Mahoning River Valley of Ohio about 1806, residing in Trumbull County, Ohio.
 He became an investor with a few others in David Eaton’s early iron and steel blast furnaces in Trumbull County, one of the pioneers in the iron and steel industry.
 The furnaces operated until 1812 when all the men were drafted to serve in the War of 1812.
 Those furnaces never operated again, although others were established after the war.
 Clendenin was a small shareholder in the Bank of the Western Reserve, chartered in 1811/2.

 David Clendenin served as first lieutenant of Capt.
 James Hazlep’s company of artillery attached to a regiment of the Ohio Militia in the War of 1812 and also as lieutenant paymaster in the Second Regiment, Ohio Militia, from August 26, 1812 – January 19, 1813.
 He was assistant district paymaster in the United States Army, April 19, 1814 – December 19, 1814 at which time he was mustered out.